kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

             /opt/ibm/wlp/bin/server start defaultServer

-3. If learning Traditional WAS, verbosegc is enabled by default so you don\'t need to do anything.
+3. If learning WAS traditional, verbosegc is enabled by default so you don\'t need to do anything.

 1. [Start JMeter](#start-jmeter)